Prag8855/aab/content/guides/fiktionsbescheinigung.md

 - [ ] you have an important reason to travel (like a business trip or a conference)
 - [ ] you include proof of your travel plans (like flight tickets or invitations)

-In Berlin, they often ignore you or refuse to give you one.[^17] You must insist.
-You have the right to get a *Fiktionsbescheinigung*, even if you don't have travel plans or plane tickets.[^15] They have no legal reason to refuse.
+In Berlin, they often ignore you or refuse to give you a *Fiktionsbescheinigung*.[^17] You must insist.
+It's your right, even if you don't have travel plans or plane tickets.[^15] They have no legal reason to refuse.
 I asked them 5 times before they gave me one.
 If necessary, hire a lawyer.

 They might send your *Fiktionsbescheinigung* by post, or you might need to pick it up at the *Ausländerbehörde.[^1] There might be a 13€ fee.[^11]

 **If you can't get a Fiktionsbescheinigung**, you can usually stay in Germany anyway.
-After you [get an *Ausländerbehörde* appointment](/guides/berlin-auslanderbehorde-appointment) or apply for a residence permit, the *Fiktionswirkung* applies.
+After you [apply for a residence permit](/guides/residence-permit#how-to-apply-in-berlin), the *Fiktionswirkung* applies.
 It allows you to stay in Germany until you get your residence permit.
 The *Fiktionsbescheinigung* is just a proof of that *Fiktionswirkung*.
 The *Fiktionswirkung* applies even if you don't have a *Fiktionsbescheinigung*.

 **If you currently have a [[Schengen visa]]**, you can't get a *Fiktionsbescheinigung*.
 Usually, you can't convert a [[Schengen visa]] to a residence permit.
 You must [apply for a residence permit](/guides/residence-permit#how-to-get-a-residence-permit) in your home country.[^3]